Übersetzung durch Neil Mussett

 Preclusion and rejection of the senior judicial officer

-The provisions applicable to the judge shall be applied mutatis mutandis to the preclusion and rejection of the senior judicial officer.
-The judge shall decide on the rejection of the senior judicial officer.
+The provisions applicable to the judge apply accordingly to the preclusion and rejection of the senior judicial officer.
+The judge decides on the rejection of the senior judicial officer.

-(1) An appeal shall be available against decisions of the senior judicial officer which shall be admissible in accordance with the general rules of procedure.
+(1) An appeal is available against decisions of the senior judicial officer which is admissible in accordance with the general rules of procedure.

-(2) If no appeal may be lodged against the ruling in accordance with the general procedural regulations, a reminder shall be issued, which shall be submitted within a period of two weeks.
-If the party lodging the reminder has failed to comply with the period without blame, he/she shall be restored to the status quo ante on request if he/she lodges the reminder within two weeks of remedying the obstacle and makes a plausible case with regard to the facts which give rise to the restoration.
-A lack of blame shall be presumed if no notice, or an incorrect notice, has been given with regard to the appeal.
+(2) If no appeal may be lodged against the ruling in accordance with the general procedural regulations, a reminder is issued, which is to be submitted within a period of two weeks.
+If the party lodging the reminder has failed to comply with the period without blame, he or she is to be restored to the status quo ante on request if he or she lodges the reminder within two weeks of remedying the obstacle, and makes a plausible case with regard to the facts which give rise to the restoration.
+A lack of blame is presumed if no notice, or an incorrect notice, has been given with regard to the appeal.
 Restoration may no longer be applied for after expiry of one year, counted from the end of the deadline that has been missed.
 The senior judicial officer may remedy the reminder.
-He/she shall submit those reminders which he/she does not remedy to the judge for a ruling.
-The provisions of the Code of Civil Procedure shall apply mutatis mutandis to the reminder in other respects.
+He or she submits those reminders which he or she does not remedy to the judge for a ruling.
+The provisions of the Code of Civil Procedure apply accordingly to the reminder in all other cases.

-(3) Court rulings, orders or certifications which have become effective in accordance with the provisions of the Land Register Code (Grundbuchordnung), of the Code of the Register of Ships (Schiffsregisterordnung), or of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, and which can no longer be amended, shall not be contestable with a reminder.
-The reminder shall be further ruled out in cases falling under sections 694 and 700 of the Code of Civil Procedure and against the rulings on granting a right to vote (section 77 of the Insolvency Statute).
+(3) Court rulings, orders or certifications which have become effective in accordance with the provisions of the Land Register Code (Grundbuchordnung), of the Code of the Register of Ships (Schiffsregisterordnung), or of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, and which can no longer be amended, are not contestable with a reminder.
+The reminder is further ruled out in cases falling under sections 694 and 700 of the Code of Civil Procedure, and against the rulings on granting a right to vote (section 77 of the Insolvency Statute).

-(4) No court fees shall be charged for the reminder proceedings.
+(4) No court fees are charged for the reminder proceedings.

 Section 12

-The senior judicial officer shall add the word “Rechtspfleger” (“senior judicial officer”) to his/her signature in correspondence and when recording certificates in assigned matters.
+The senior judicial officer is to add the word “Rechtspfleger” (“senior judicial officer”) to his or her signature in correspondence and when recording certificates in assigned matters.

 Section 13